DjangoGirls/tutorial/en/python_introduction/instructions_part_two.md

 5
 ```

-`range` is a function that creates a list of numbers following one after the
-other (these numbers are provided by you as parameters).
+`range` is a function that creates a list of numbers following one after the other (these numbers are provided by you as
+parameters).

-Note that the second of these two numbers is not included in the list that is
+Note that the second of these two numbers is not included in the list that is output by Python (meaning `range(1, 6)` counts
-output by Python (meaning `range(1, 6)` counts from 1 to 5, but does not
-include the number 6).
+from 1 to 5, but does not include the number 6).
 That is because "range" is half-open, and by that we mean it includes the first
 value, but not the last.

 ## Summary

-That's it.
-__You totally rock!__ T
-his was a tricky chapter, so you should feel proud of yourself.
+That's it. __You totally rock!__ This was a tricky chapter, so you should feel proud of yourself.
+We're definitely proud of you
-We're definitely proud of you for making it this far!
+for making it this far!

 For official and full python tutorial visit https://docs.python.org/3/tutorial/.
-This will give you a more thorough and complete study of the language.
+This will give you a more thorough and complete
+study of the language.
 Cheers! :)

-You might want to briefly do something else – stretch, walk around for a bit,
-rest your eyes – before going on to the next chapter. :)
+You might want to briefly do something else – stretch, walk around for a bit, rest your eyes – before going on to the next chapter. :)

 ![Cupcake](images/cupcake.png)